cau-riken/abart/ui/README.md

 ui/ui_start.sh
 ```

+**Notes** :

-Open the UI in your web-browser : http://localhost:9090/index.html
+* the UI should automatically open in your web-browser, at this url: http://localhost:9090/index.html

-**Note** : UI server will produce logs on the console while it is running; It can be stopped by hitting [Ctrl]-[C] key in the terminal window.
+* UI server will produce logs on the console while it is running; It can be stopped by hitting [Ctrl]-[C] key in the terminal window.